oclipa/reactjs-cheat-sheet/README.md

 <button type="button" class="collapsible">+ Middleware</button>
 <div class="content" style="display: none;" markdown="1">

-In the context of Redux, middleware is a function that can be inserted into a redux implementation to react to, or alter, an action before it is received by the reducer.
+In the context of Redux, middleware is a function that can be inserted into a Redux implementation to react to, or alter, an action before it is received by the reducer.

 The middleware is defined in index.js: